 The Royal College of Music boasts a wealth of high quality instruments.
-Pianists receive individual lessons on Steinway and Fazioli grand pianos.
-Organists have access to the RCM’s selection of mechanical action instruments, including our new custom-built Flentrop organ, and to instruments outside the RCM, including at the Royal Albert Hall and on the Flentrop organ in Christ Church, Chelsea.
+Pianists receive individual lessons on Steinway, Fazioli and Bechstein grand pianos.
+Organists have access to the RCM’s selection of mechanical action instruments, including our new custom-built Flentrop organ, and to instruments outside the RCM, including at the Royal Albert Hall.

 Keyboard at the RCM

 Head of Keyboard, Professor Vanessa Latarche, joins pianist and BBC Young Musician 2014, Martin James Bartlett, to talk about the opportunities RCM students enjoy.